Photo above: The Branch Davidians’ “Mount Carmel Center,”

 The Gaia Movement (or Gaianism) is an earth-centered philosophical, holistic, and spiritual belief that shares expressions with Earth religions and paganism.
 The term describes a worldview which implies a transpersonal devotion to Earth as a superorganism.
 Practitioners of Gaianism are called Gaians (or Gaianists).
 The Gaia Movement seeks to reverse global warming, practice sustainable farming and industry, and restore the Earth’s ecosystems to their natural health.
 Many commentators associate the Gaia Movement with New Age.
 The Gaia Movement is an important forerunner to the practice of Continuing Creation, which we often refer to as Nature’s Continuing Creation.

 A “Hare Krishna” is a member of the International Society for Krishna Consciousness (ISKON), which is one of the mainstream schools of Hinduism.
-As a mainstream school of Hinduism, we will say much about ISKON in this Essay.
-Hare Krishnas were frequently seen chanting on American streets, in parks, and outside American airports in the late 1960’s through the 1970’s.
-Hare Krishnas follow a lacto-vegetarian diet, do not consume intoxicants, do not gamble, and do not gamble, and do not engage in “illicit sex.”
+As a mainstream school of Hinduism, we will noy say much about ISKON in this Essay.
+In the late 1960’s through the 1970’s.
+Hare Krishnas were frequently seen chanting in American streets, parks, and airports.
+Hare Krishnas follow a lacto-vegetarian diet, do not consume intoxicants, do not gamble, and do not engage in “illicit sex.”

 Haredi Judaism (1900 to now)